kablaa/CTF-Workshop/README.md

 This is a repository of challenges designed to introduce you to entry level binary exploitation.
 In each Directory you will find a TODO.txt.
 These files will explain the type of challenge that directory is associated with and in which order you should solve the challenges.

 **Requirements**:
-    Linux, gcc, and gcc-multilib to run and create 32 bit executables.
+    Linux, gcc, socat, and gcc-multilib to run and create 32 bit executables.

 To get gcc-multilib on Ubuntu, you may run: